grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Check for invalid priority values for job options.

+Check for valid port range 1 to 65535.

+Checkout the createIndexInactivePriorityDateCreated index added status.

+Some way of getting job logs?

 ## Update events in tests to support x of y

 *   queue-process.spec Done!